Écoles nationales des sciences appliquées

 The network of Écoles nationales des sciences appliquées (ENSA, lit.
-'National Schools of Applied Sciences') is a group of higher education Moroccan public schools delivering engineering courses under the system of French grandes écoles.
-It is the largest network of engineering schools in Morocco.
-The network includes 11 ENSA throughout the Kingdom; Agadir, Al Hoceima, El Jadida, Fes, Kenitra, Khouribga, Marrakech, Oujda, Safi, Tangier and Tetouan.
-The Forum "ENSA Maroc", organized by engineering students of ENSA Agadir, is the first high-level meeting between engineering students, professors and administrators of the network of National Schools of Applied Sciences throughout the Kingdom.
+'National Schools of Applied Sciences') is a group of public engineering schools in Morocco.
+These institutions provide engineering education inspired by the French grandes écoles model.

+The ENSA network is one of the main public engineering education systems in Morocco.
+It comprises several schools distributed across the country, including those located in Agadir, Al Hoceima, El Jadida, Fez, Kenitra, Khouribga, Marrakesh, Oujda, Safi, Tangier and Tétouan.

+In addition to academic training, students from the ENSA network organize various events and initiatives.
+Among them, the ENSA Maroc Forum, initiated by students of ENSA Agadir, brings together students, faculty members and administrators from different ENSA institutions.